jmcglone/jmcglone.github.io/_posts/2018-03-21-port-contention.md

 It is far from real execution diagram of my CPU, however, I preserved some important constraints for IvyBridge architecture (IVB):
 - IVB front-end fetches 16B block of instructions in a 16B aligned window in 1 cycle.
 - IVB has 4 decoders, each of them can decode instructions that consist at least of a single uop.
 - IVB has 2 pipelined units for doing load operations.
-Load operation takes 2 cycles (when everything is in the cache).
+Just to simplify the diagrams I assume load operation takes 2 cycles.
 M1 and M2 stage reflect that in the diagram.

+It just need to be said that I omitted one important constraint.
+Instructions always retire in program order, in my later diagrams it's broken (I simply forgot about it when I was making those diagrams).

-Drawing such kind of diagrams usually helps me to undertand what is going on inside the processor and finding different sorts of hazards.
+Drawing such kind of diagrams usually helps me to understand what is going on inside the processor and finding different sorts of hazards.

 ### Some explanations for this pipeline diagram